The BSM Academic Program

 2. REQUIRED PERSONAL STUDY AND LIBRARY HOURS.
 Students are required at least two hours of library work each school day and an accumulated 3 hours on week ends.

 3. FILE OF COURSE BOOKLETS.
 Lesson materials are provide in booklet form.
 At the end of each course, the booklets are checked if they reflect active participation and interactive listening during sessions.
-Performance in this area is a basis for class response grade.
+Performance in this area is a one of the basis of the evaluation of the over-all academic performance of the student.

 4. STUDY GROUPS.
 Students are organized into study groups of four or five so the more able students can assist the less able ones.
 These study groups can be research teams or discussion groups.